OHDSI/IterativeHardThresholding/cran-comments.md

-## Initial package submission
+## Re-submission after email from Beni Altmann, asking for:
+* Use of `Authors@R` format in `DESCRIPTION`
+  - Now fixed.
+* Description field in `DESCRIPTION` to include method reference:
+  - Now added via a DOI.

 ## R CMD check results
 * There were no ERRORs or WARNINGs.
-* There is 1 NOTE: new submission.
+* There is 1 NOTE: new submission with possible misspelled words.
+  - Spellings are correct.

 ## Downstream dependencies
 * None